 These two commandments form the first pillar of the Bassnectar community: Unconditional love and Unwavering Acceptance.
 This is the new age sense of spiritualism that pervades the Bassnectar community, a belief emanating from Ashton’s Bay area upbringing in a hippie commune that is absorbed and proliferated by his followers.

-A few years ago, when Lorin Ashton made his Electric Forest debut, a landmark festival which now houses Bassnectar’s unofficial residency, DA sat down with the man behind the hair to discuss his cultish community of loving bassheads.
+A few years ago, when Lorin Ashton made his Electric Forest debut, a landmark festival that now houses Bassnectar’s unofficial residency, DA sat down with the man behind the hair to discuss his cultish community of loving bassheads.
 It was a time of great transition for the underground king of bass — from a figure who detests fame to an electronic music rockstar whose name draws tens of thousands of loyal followers to any given event.
 Ashton made the decision to stop touring in the classical sense, with his iconic 2014 Noise Vs. Beauty Tour resting as his last, and start creating more immersive family gatherings several times a year.
-The events that unfold at these gatherings is what sits at the core of the Bassnectar project: Unconditional love, artistic expression, connection with like-minded individuals, passion for politics, and thinking for yourself.
+The events that unfold at these gatherings are what rest at the core of the Bassnectar project: Thinking for yourself and questioning, radical artistic expression, connection with like-minded individuals, a deeply seeded passion for politics, and unconditional love and unwavering acceptance.

 These five pillars of the Bassnectar family are really the very same ideals that strike at the heart of the music community at large.
 The Bassnectar community is just one tiny microcosm for seeing into the more expansive universe of music.
 From the freaks and outcasts of punk rock and metalcore to electronic dance music, issues that sometimes plague the community aren’t anything new or specific to only the Bassnectar family.